teddyk251/People-Analytics/README.md

 Eventually it should also generate a bunch of graphs and visuals showing different aspects as described below.

+## Project Structure

+- `data/` - is a stub for download and placing exports from various services.
+Each organization should have it's own subdirectory e.g. place the iCog exports of gitlab and slack into `data/iCog`.
+Then each data source has a directory under that.
+Using the gitlab and slack data from iCog, you'd have:
+    - `data/iCog/slack/iCog Slack export Apr 27 2015 - Sep 3 2018`
+    - `data/iCog/gitlab/`

+- `notebooks/` - for sharing exploratory jupyter note books, these should only added if they are not extremely large!
+- `reports/` - this is where generated reports will get saved.
+- `wundt/` - the python package that does all the work.
+- `wundt/source/` - this python package contains a module for each action source.
+Current there is only one for slack.

 ## Normalisation of data

 > This is an architectural guide, the current code doesn't match this yet...